Our Local Offer

 Every term, teachers in the school review the progress of children in their class.
 Following these progress meetings teachers and leaders identify how resources should be allocated to improve the progress of certain groups or individuals.
 This may take a variety of forms to support needs under one or more of the following headings: cognition and learning, communication and interaction, social, emotional and mental health and sensory and physical.

-The school receives funding through the Pupil Premium Grant for children who are eligible, and this funding is allocated in a responsive way to purchase resources, staffing and additional provision to help children make progress.
+The school receives funding through the Pupil Premium Grant (element 2), for children who are eligible, and this funding is allocated in a responsive way to purchase resources, staffing and additional provision to help children make progress.

 If a child has an Education, Health and Care Plan then additional money is allocated to ensure that strategies listed in the EHCP are put in place.
 For example, this may be to fund additional staff time to deliver daily speech and language programmes or to buy equipment for children with physical needs.